contraexemplo/MakeItOpen/pt-br/RoadMap.md

   * Which preventive measures can we take to make sure the longevity of those projects aren't largely affected by the lack of governmental funding?

 ## Phase three: Testing the chosen strategies and methodology (November)
-* Preparatives for the next workshop with Museu do Índio (first three weeks of November)
+* Preparatives for the next two workshops with Museu do Índio (first three weeks of November)
 * Second workshop with Museu do Índio focusing on Wiktionary collaborations (fourth week of November)
+* Third workshop with Museu do Índio with the participation of some Brazilian indigenous tribes (fifth week of November)

 ## Phase four: Publishing an open access policy (December)
 * Documentation, evaluation and report of the experiences from the last two workshops